rjbultitude/theconditionalorchestra/README.md

 ###Bugs

-After stop fade out is louder than normal playback, firefox only
+After stop fade out is louder than normal playback, firefox only - caused by the filter not being applied.

 Night time should also manage the filter frequency as it affects visibility.
 Only works with daily endpoint :[